tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 └─$
 {% endhighlight %}

-Next, we can try to navigate to `love.htb` and `staging.love.htb` on port 80, 443, 5000, 5985, 5986, and 47001 to see if this changes the content in any way.
+Next, we can try to navigate to `love.htb` and `staging.love.htb` on port 80, 5000, 5985, and 47001 to see if this results in different responses than those we saw earlier.
 Upon doing this, we discover a file scanning service at [http://staging.love.htb](http://staging.love.htb).
-This service appears to be under construction and offers a form for receiving email updates on the progress.
-In addition, this pages inclues two buttons in the top-left corner.
+This service appears to be under construction and offers a form for receiving email updates on the development progress.
+In addition, this page includes two buttons in the top-left corner.

 ![staging.love.htb](/assets/{{ imgDir }}/staging.love.htb.png)